dawids8/currency-exchange-web-app/README.md

 **Before converting currency**

 Converter is disabled until an integer is inputted and differing currencies are selected.
-Also, letters and special characters are not a valid input
+Also, letters and special characters are not a valid input.

 <img src="/src/resources/before_convert.png">